chenlt326/chenlt326.github.io/_publications/PVIGR_series.md

 - PVIGR Mitigation: Though PVIGRs showed no cooling above panels, they reduced PV canopy temperatures by 1.26 °C in July, lowering PV surface temp and building cooling loads.

-Our works have been reported in PV Magazine (https://www.pv-magazine.com/2025/06/10/rooftop-pv-may-unintentionally-exacerbate-urban-heat/) and LinkedIn (https://www.linkedin.com/posts/liutao-chen-ab3727161_urbanheatisland-pv-sustainblecities-activity-7316840966118653952-3TBj?utm_source=share&utm_medium=member_desktop&rcm=ACoAACa6e2cB-KuMAi4tpnD_n2dqoTLovRxx36Q).
+Our works have been reported in <a href="https://www.pv-magazine.com/2025/06/10/rooftop-pv-may-unintentionally-exacerbate-urban-heat/" style="text-decoration: none;">PV Magazine</a> and <a href="https://www.linkedin.com/posts/liutao-chen-ab3727161_urbanheatisland-pv-sustainblecities-activity-7316840966118653952-3TBj?utm_source=share&utm_medium=member_desktop&rcm=ACoAACa6e2cB-KuMAi4tpnD_n2dqoTLovRxx36Q" style="text-decoration: none;">LinkedIn</a>.
 These insights highlight the need for climate-adaptive PV designs to balance energy generation and urban heat resilience.